yu1iaw/yu1iaw/README.md

 ### Hi there 👋
+I am interesting in:
+- React Native
+- React
+- Vanilla JavaScript

 I am looking for a Job.
-I become a team member only if all teammates have a general aim.
+I will become a team member only if all teammates have a general aim.
 And I am ready to relocate.